Precepts Study at Appamada

 Although this ethical foundation parallels the ethical teachings of every major world religion in some ways, Buddhism is unique in the way the precepts are presented.
 Rather than reflecting moral judgments or declarations of “what is good” and “what is bad or evil,” the Buddha taught an active process of inquiry into that which is wholesome and that which is unwholesome.

 Appamada regularly offers a one-year program of once-a-month meetings to explore the Buddhist precepts from a contemporary practice perspective.
-The current program begins September 17, 2019; you can find more information and the registration form at this link.
+The current program began September 17, 2019.

 Historical Background of the Precepts

 Gil Fronsdal Precept Materials

 Self and No-Self-Engler